 What do finalists receive?

-From the applications submitted ten teams will be chosen as finalists.
+From the applications submitted eight teams will be chosen as finalists.
 Each of these ten teams will participate in an intensive training program designed for cleantech entrepreneurs.
 There will be a technical and business mentor network available for guidance.

 Good luck with your applications!